Raveshaww/gcp-devops-notes/README.md

-# google_devops
+# Google Devops Notes
-Mostly following through A Cloud Guru's content, but will supplement as needed
+Notes from when before I took the Google Cloud Professional Cloud DevOps Engineer exam.
+May these notes help someone else!

-# Notes
+Mostly following through A Cloud Guru's content, but will supplement as needed.
 ### GCP Cloud Concepts
 - Services can generally be broken into four categories
     - Compute